17 Lessons that Only Backpacking in New Zealand Can Teach You

 The more you travel, the better you will understand life… and yourself.

 Sure, school can teach you a lot, but how can you learn about life until you go out there and live it?
 When backpacking through New Zealand you will encounter people, challenges and adventures that will teach you more than a year sitting in classes.
 Some of them are things that you will carry with you your whole life.
 Some of them are specific to New Zealand.
-Either way, we have put together a few thing that only those who dared backpacking through New Zealand will learn…
+Either way, we have put together a few things that only those who dared to backpack through New Zealand will learn…

 Warning: some lessons listed in this article are more serious than others.

-1. If a hiking guide says: “we are almost there”, they are lying to you!
+1. If a hiking guide says: “We are almost there”, they are lying to you!

 2. It is Ok to applaud after landing in Queenstown airport on a windy day.

 3. Never go to the bathroom if the barman hands you a key attached to an oversized random item.

 4. A Canadian traveller will always have a Canadian flag somewhere on their bag.